jakobkuemmerle/Shopping-Store-Price-Elasticity-Model/README.md

 - We can further check the relationship between the columns next week to further identify the column information.

+2. We come up with some buessiness questions:
+    - focusing on some seasonality of the sales

 #### Next step:
-- come up with a business question
+- come up with further business questions
 - further cleaning the data